IOleg-crypto/text_editor/README.txt

 Please read the full license text (OFL.txt) to understand the permissions, restrictions and requirements for usage, redistribution, and modification.

-You can use them in your products & projects â€“ print or digital, commercial or otherwise.
+You can use them in your products & projects – print or digital, commercial or otherwise.

 This isn't legal advice, please consider consulting a lawyer and see the full license for all details.
+Hello world